ajay-techspace/crypto_portfolio_tracker/README.md

 # Crypto Portfolio Tracker

-A simple Python project to track your cryptocurrency portfolio, calculate returns, and visualize your holdings.
+Track and analyze your cryptocurrency investments in real-time using Python.
+This command-line tool calculates individual and total returns, fetches live market prices, and visualizes your portfolio distribution.

-## Features
+## 🚀 Features

-- Calculates profit/loss for each coin
+- 📈 Calculates portfolio value, cost basis, and profit/loss per asset
-- Fetches live prices (or use manual prices)
+- 🔄 Fetches real-time prices from the CoinGecko API (or supports manual pricing)
-- Visualizes portfolio distribution with charts
+- 📊 Visualizes asset allocation and returns using pie and bar charts
+- ✅ Supports CSV input for easy data entry and updates
+- 🛡 Robust error handling and input validation

 ## Setup